City Pair Flights for FY 2019

 City Pair Summary

-Rates shown are government contract fares between Hartford, CT and Frankfurt, Germany.
-These fixed rate fares are available to U.S. federal employees on official travel in either direction between Hartford and Frankfurt.
+Rates shown are government contract fares between Miami, FL and Amsterdam, Netherlands.
+These fixed rate fares are available to U.S. federal employees on official travel in either direction between Miami and Amsterdam.
 All prices are for one-way service in either direction.

-The U.S. Government predicts approximately 192 government travelers flying between these two cities in 2019.
-The average "Unrestricted Coach Class" fare is $475.00.
+The U.S. Government predicts approximately 0 government travelers flying between these two cities in 2019.
+The average "Unrestricted Coach Class" fare is $0.00.
 There are no "Capacity-Controlled" (_CA) fares between these two cities.
-The average Business Class fare is $4,261.00.
+There are no Business Class fares between these two cities in 2019.

 Business Class flights may only be taken if it is the most economical option or if your agency has authorized other than Coach Class service in accordance with Federal Travel Regulations (FTR) (§ 301-10.123).

-How long is the flight between Hartford, CT and Frankfurt, Germany?
+How long is the flight between Miami, FL and Amsterdam, Netherlands?

-The flight between Hartford, CT and Frankfurt, Germany is 3,260 nautical miles which takes approximately 7 hours and 35 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.
+The flight between Miami, FL and Amsterdam, Netherlands is 4,019 nautical miles which takes approximately 9 hours and 21 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.

 † Nautical miles are the preferred unit of measure for distance at sea or in flight.
 A nautical mile is 1.15 regular miles.